 This web site presents a wide variety of Montana wildflowers and other plants growing in the wilds of Montana.
 The flora of Montana is very diverse and contains many species which range extends all the way from the Pacific Northwest region to as far as the Great Plains.

 with sub-categories for edible roots, poisonous berries etc. Choices can also be made for displaying introduced vs. native plants and weeds.
 On the left menu there are indexes for English and Scientific names, plus all presented species ordered after families.
-There are also lists for flowering month and plant types, for a total of 31 different indexes.
+There are also lists for plant types, flowering month, habitat etc., for a total of 60 different indexes

-from the title bar above can be used to search the entire plant identification database for any words or phrases, for example "lily", "arthritis", "Lewisia", "cancer" etc. If a name is not found in the indexes, it can often be found from a search instead.
+from the title bar above can be used to search the entire plant database for any words or phrases, for example "lily," "arthritis," "Lewisia," "cancer" etc. If a plant name is not found in the indexes, it can often be found from a search instead.

 The menu on the title bar above is the main navigation of the site.
 On the plant identification page, flower color, number of petals, leaf type etc. can be selected to find an unknown plant.
 This unique online plant identification system uses easy choices and images

-A Plant and Wildflower
+A Plant and Wildflower DVD

 Disclaimer: Montana Plant Life does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information disclosed.
 Any information from Plant-life.org about edibility, medicinal use, or any other use, is for informational purposes only, and is not intended to be used for practical applications.
 If readers use information from Montana Plant Life in any way, they do so at their own risk.